-Lai's 'Nathdwara' collection has been inspired by and utilizes the characteristic meenakari (enamel) craftsmanship of Persian descent enamelers from Nathdwara- a small town in Rajasthan- famous for being the site of the second richest temple in India (Shri Nathji temple) and for the very collectable pichwais (cloth paintings).
+'Nathdwara' collection has been inspired by the characteristic enamel work (meenakari) of Persian descent, practiced by the enamelers in Nathdwara- a small town in Rajasthan, famous for being the site of the second richest temple in India (Shri Nathji temple) and for the very collectible 'Pichwais' (cloth paintings).

 The piece of metal on which the work has to be done is fixed on a lac stick.
-Delicate designs of flowers, birds and esoteric symbols are etched/carved on it.
-These leads to formation of groves/depressions that hold the enamel.
-Each color/enamel is painstakingly applied with a fine brush and then fired to melt the enamel (the powdered glass fuses with metal) resulting in our end product - which is then manually buffed for added shine and finish.
+Delicate designs of flowers, birds, and esoteric symbols are etched/carved on it.
+The groves thus formed, hold the enamel.
+Each color/enamel is painstakingly applied with a fine brush and then fired to melt the enamel resulting in the end product which is then manually buffed for added shine and finish.

 In case the design you like is sold out, write to us at email@example.com.
 We'll check if it is available in our Jaipur (India) workshop and the earliest it can be sent to our California office.